hahn-th/homematicip-rest-api/docs/source/gettingstarted.rst

 Batch Testing of applicable commands
 ====================================

 HomematicIP devices can have different channels and each channel can have different commands.
-To test which commands are applicable for a device, you can use the `hmip_batch` script.
+To test which commands are applicable for a channel, you can use the `hmip_batch` script.

 This script will try to execute commands for a device and print the result.
 It will also print the commands which are not applicable for the device.

 The script takes the device ID and the channel index as arguments.
 Required is the json-batch file which contains the commands.

+> Please pay close attention to the parameters used for each command.
+Incorrect or inappropriate parameters may lead to unexpected behavior or even malfunction of your HomematicIP devices.
+Executing commands is at your own risk.
+Always double-check the documentation and ensure you understand the effects of each command before using it in your environment.

+Following steps are required:
+- Install this library with pip `pip install -U homematicip`
+- Get an access token as described above
+- Get your device ID and channel index from the device list using `hmip_cli --list-devices` or `hmip_cli --dump-configuration`
+- Download JSON Batch File from https://github.com/hahn-th/homematicip-rest-api/blob/master/homematicip_demo/hmip_batch.json
+- Edit the JSON Batch File to choose which commands you want to test.
+You can enable or disable commands by setting the "active" flag to true or false.

 With the "active" flag you can enable or disable commands.